-A reasonable adjustment of 14 days to a deadline can be applied for by students who are disabled, a carer of a disabled person or due to pregnancy/maternity/paternity.
-Where this is the case, the period for providing feedback and an outcome will be 20 working days following the end of the 14 day reasonable adjustment period.
-At resit the 5 day late submission window applies to students with a reasonable adjustment.
+\A reasonable adjustment of 7 calendar days to a deadline can be applied for by students who are disabled, a carer of a disabled person or due to pregnancy/maternity/paternity.
+Where this is the case, the period for providing feedback and an outcome will be 20 working days following the end of the 7 calendar day reasonable adjustment period.
+At resit an additional 5 calendar days from the original deadline applies to students with a reasonable adjustment.
 See the reasonable adjustments website for more information.